 Fix #3: Disable Windows Firewall or Active Antivirus Programs

-Antivirus programs and the Windows Firewall sometimes get in the way of games and server files from functioning properly.
+Antivirus programs and the Windows Firewall sometimes get in the way of games and server files from functioning properly, which can probably prevent your Evolve server from working properly or result in Minecraft’s exception in server tick loop error.

 Fix #4: Append Your Port Number